moe123/coconut/ReadMe.markdown

 - Support for Path, Stream (UTF-16, UTF-8 agnostic parsing and conversion), filesystem and network access on different platforms.
 - Safe and transparent access to the main loop or UI loop queue of the platform e.g safely signaling the UI thread.
 - Object persistence, distribution, melt-in KVO notifications, event looper.
-- Provide a level of OS independence, to enhance portability without the temptation of becoming a cargobay.
+- Provide a level of OS independence, to enhance portability without the temptation of becoming a cargobay and only using a small set of selected dependencies.

 -----------------------------------------------------------------------------------------------